ThinkRedstone/Campaign/gods.md

 Used to be Gaedon, the god of Mercy.
 Fallen and turned into the god of cruelty, risen again as the god of Hope and Redemption.

-Symbol: three horns and a halo.
+*Symbol*: three horns and a halo.

+*Colors*: Red and black.

-Appearance : a tall figure, with three blood red horns, black feathered wings, and a glowing halo.
+*Appearance*: a tall figure, with three blood red horns, black feathered wings, and a glowing halo.

 ## Behemoth